-Moss ended up attending Florida State, but was dismissed from the college football program after violating his probation, having tested positive for marijuana.
+The American football player ended up attending Florida State but was dismissed from the college football program after violating his probation, having tested positive for marijuana.
 The wide receiver ended up transferring to Marshall University, near his hometown, which at the time was a Division-II NCAA program.

 After two sensational seasons at Marshall, Moss declared for the 1998 NFL Draft, where he was drafted by the Minnesota Vikings in the first round.